 Above: Buses being burned in 2009

 The deaths the protest were supposed to produce–to invoke the Thai convention that a government that kills people must step aside–did not materialize.
-This did not stop Thaksin from insisting to perplexed Western reporters there were many deaths at the hands of the military.
+This did not stop Thaksin from afterwards insisting to perplexed Western reporters there were many deaths at the hands of the military.

-In 2009 the protesters were made up of cells of organized men–with older women making up most of the protesters at the main protest site at government house.
+In 2009 the protesters were made up of cells of organized men–with older women making up most of the protesters at the main protest site at Government House.
 In contrast, the 2010 protests were massive and diverse to drive home the idea that all the people wanted new elections.
 Instead of holding the protests far downtown, they ended up being centered in Rajaprasong where they could not be ignored.

 Most importantly, in 2010 the Red Shirts welcomed the press and foreigners and attempted to maintain a friendly and non-violent image towards them on the ground.
 This resulted in an extraordinary amount of foreign press coverage in the midst of smiling and cheering Red Shirts–a compelling image for the international media.
-Bloggers, this time being welcome, dutifully posted photos and comments and put a human rural face on the protest.
+Bloggers, this time being welcome, dutifully posted photos and comments and put a human rural face on the event.